 Bill Ho is a cybersecurity expert and CEO of Biscom, a leading edge secure document and messaging solutions company that enables firms to share and store documents securely.
 Over his 20 year career, Bill has worked closely with various companies in the healthcare, financial services, government, and legal spaces.

 “Cybersecurity incident response plans are multifaceted, so it’s hard to narrow down the most important considerations…”

 A response to a breach or cyber attack involves many different stakeholders from IT to legal to PR to the executive management team.
 However, if I had to focus on a few areas, I would invest substantially in creating good documentation, training, and dry runs.
-A written plan and defined procedures help ensure everyone understands the concrete steps that need to happen and clearly specify each person’s role.
+A written plan and defined procedures help ensure everyone understands the concrete cybersecurity incident response steps that need to happen and clearly specify each person’s role.
 While each incident will be unique, laying out general rules and heuristics and running tabletop exercises can quicken reaction times when a real incident occurs.
 Practicing what you envision as a response will give great feedback to the process and help identify any areas that may not be optimal.